Mikhail Barsukov

-Mikhail Ivanovich Barsukov (Russian: Михаил Иванович Барсуков; born on 8 November 1947) is a former Russian intelligence and government official.
+Mikhail Ivanovich Barsukov (Russian: Михаил Иванович Барсуков; born 8 November 1947) is a former Russian intelligence and government official.
 His most notable post was as the short-lived head of the Federal Security Service of the Russian Federation (FSB) in mid-1990s.

 Early life and education

 Mikhail Barsukov was born in the city of Lipetsk, the capital of Lipetsk Oblast region in western Russia, the son of Ivan Barsukov, a Soviet Army non-commissioned officer serving as a radio communications operator.
 In 1955, he began his studies at the Lipetsk School No. 5 and finished high school at the Lipetsk School No. 12.
 Upon completion of high school studies, Barsukov enrolled in the Moscow Higher Military Command School of the Supreme Soviet of the RSFSR in 1966.
 He studied tactics, strategy and military leadership for four years, prior to earning a commission as a KGB junior lieutenant in 1970.
 Barsukov also studied at M. V. Frunze Military Academy sometime during his career, though exact dates are unavailable.